-The decision to place ecommerce under marketing or operations often comes down to the nature of the business.
+The decision to place ecommerce under marketing or operations in your ecommerce organizational structure often comes down to the nature of the business.
 If you have an especially large number of SKU’s with more varied and complex supply chain, fulfillment and customer service requirements, then you’re probably a good candidate for having ecommerce roll up to operations.
-These functions can require more complex systems and processes which don’t often fit within a marketer’s skill set.
-There are lots of moving parts and too many opportunities for the “wheels to come off.”
-I see this often on the B2B side among companies that manfacture engineered products.
+These functions often require complex systems and processes which don’t often fit within a marketer’s skill set with too many opportunities for the operational wheels to come off.
+I see this often on the B2B side among companies that manufacture highly customized, engineered products.

-Hiring Your First Ecommerce Manager
+Hiring Your First Ecommerce Head

 Rounding Out the Ecommerce Organizational Structure